 - All forms will be processed in the order that they are received and you will get an automatic response confirming the time that we received your order.

-- Your school’s ticket request will be processed by the theater’s box office within 7-10 business days.
+- Your school’s ticket request will be processed by the theater’s ticket office shortly after.

-- You will receive a hard copy of your order and important details in the mail for you to keep and review.
+- You will receive a digital copy of your order and important details in your e-mail for you to keep and review.

 Need help finding a ride?
 RISCA can help you and your students get to the theater for free through the Big Yellow Bus Grant Program.

-For questions about Project Discovery performances or workshops, contact Matthew Tibbs, school partnerships manager, at firstname.lastname@example.org or (401) 453-9220.
+For questions about Project Discovery performances or workshops, contact Matthew Tibbs at firstname.lastname@example.org or (401) 453-9220.